 If you find the perfect stationery object to bind the laptop to, wrap the lock around it until it forms a loop as you pass the lock through the metallic chain.

-Then, plug the head of the lock into the Kensington lock slot of the laptop, attache the adhesive pad or set up your dock.
+Then, plug the head of the lock into the Kensington lock slot of the laptop, attach the adhesive pad or set up your dock.

 Before you do this, it would be smart to try unlocking the lock first.
 If the lock requires a unique combination, then try readjusting the numbers or character keys you’ll use to unlock the K-lock to something only you can know but is easy to remember.

-Don’t try using the laptop lock until you’ve set the unlocking pattern or tested key.
+Don’t try using the laptop lock until you’ve set the unlocking pattern or tested the key.

 There are many types of unlocking patterns available.
-Some laptop locks require you to twist in a key, while other laptop keys utilize a unique combination of adjustable wheels.
+Some laptops locks require you to twist in a key, while other laptop keys utilize a unique combination locks of adjustable wheels.

 Laptop locks that use four-digit combinations are commonplace nowadays, but the choice is ultimately yours to make.

 if you have a black belt in Tae-kwon do, you might be fearless about the safety of your stuff, but even the confidence of a grandmaster could be tested when they discover that a laptop theft happens every fifty-three seconds (that’s 53 seconds).

 According to the research undertaken by Kensington lock owners, every personal laptop has a 10% likelihood of being stolen over the course of its lifetime.